cmwaura/sg-cron-datapoint/README.md

 ## Usage

-Type `./data_point.py -h` or `./data_point.py --help` from the `pi-datapoint-localinstall` directory for usage details.
+Type `./data_point.py -h` or `./data_point.py --help` from the `sg-cron-datapoint` directory for usage details.

 ## Workflow